Expurple/home.expurple.me/content/posts/Decision-making-in-a-rock-band.md

 When I joined, I was the most educated and skilled member.
 I was respected for this.
 I had creative freedom to implement my ideas.
 We didn't have "too many cooks in the kitchen".
-The guys didn't have as many musical ideas, or were humble about them.
-This was great at the time, because I had a focused vision for the upcoming [album](https://band.link/postoyannyye3) and the sound that I wanted to explore.
+The guys didn't have as many musical ideas or were humble about them.
+This was great at the time because I had a focused vision for the upcoming [album](https://band.link/postoyannyye3) and the sound that I wanted to explore.

 And at the same time, I wasn't the formal leader, as in "the founding member" or "the only person interested in pushing the project forward".
 This was great too,